 Why a good harness makes daily walks more comfortable and safer for a small dog

-Picture this: you're walking your dog in the park, she pulls to the side for an interesting scent, and her harness slides up towards her neck.
+Picture this: you're walking your dog in the park, she pulls aside for an interesting scent, and her harness slides up towards her neck.
 You correct her, the harness shifts further, and she looks at you with an expression you can't quite place.
 Discomfort, probably.

-For small dogs, a poorly fitting harness isn't a minor annoyance.
+For small dogs, a poorly fitting harness is not a minor annoyance.
 It's something you notice every day, and something she feels every day.

 This has consequences.
-A harness that puts too much pressure on the armpits can cause long-term movement problems in the shoulders.
-Something you don't immediately see, but which a vet might tell you after a few years if you're lucky enough to even notice it.
+A harness that puts too much pressure on the armpits can, in the long term, cause movement problems in the shoulders.
+Something you don't immediately see, but which a vet might tell you after a few years, if you're lucky enough to notice it at all.

 Safety starts with fit

-A harness has one primary task: to restrain the dog without hurting her.
+A harness has one primary task: to hold the dog without hurting her.
 That sounds simple.
-But for a dog weighing easily 3 to 6 kilograms, there's little margin.
+But for a dog weighing easily 3 to 6 kilos, there's little margin for error.
 If the harness is too loose, she can slip out.
-That happens faster than you think, especially with small breeds that are agile and flexible.
-A sudden movement, a startle reaction to a car or another dog, and she's gone.
+That happens faster than you think, especially with small breeds that are supple and agile.
+A sudden movement, a fright reaction to a car or another dog, and she's gone.

-A good harness is snug enough to be safe, and roomy enough to allow free movement.
+A good harness is snug enough to be safe, and loose enough to allow free movement.
 Nothing more, nothing less.

 The placement of the straps makes all the difference

-For small dogs, the placement of the straps is crucial for how the harness feels during movement.
-A strapless armpit design, where pressure is distributed across the rib cage instead of the shoulder joints, works better for most small breeds.
+For small dogs, the placement of the straps determines how the harness feels during movement.
+A strap-free armpit design, where the pressure is distributed over the chest rather than the shoulder joints, works better for most small breeds.
 A wide chest plate distributes the pressure even further.
-This way, you're not pulling on one point, but the force is spread over a larger surface area.
+This way, you're not pulling on one point, but the force is spread over a larger area.

 This is precisely why material also matters.
 Soft, padded material on the inner surfaces prevents chafing.
-Especially for dogs with fine coats or sensitive skin, which is common in many small breeds, this makes a noticeable difference after a walk of thirty minutes or longer.
+Especially for dogs with fine fur or sensitive skin, which is common in many small breeds, this makes a noticeable difference after a walk of half an hour or longer.

 And it's about you too

-A walk with your dog isn't a logistical chore.
+A walk with your dog is not a logistical chore.
 It's time together.
-If you're constantly adjusting, correcting, or checking if the harness is still sitting properly, you enjoy it less.
-A harness that fits well immediately, that you can put on and take off quickly, and that also looks good, transforms that daily walk.
+If you're constantly adjusting, correcting, or checking if the harness is still fitting well, you enjoy it less.
+A harness that fits well immediately, that you can put on and take off quickly, and that also looks good, changes that daily walk.

-That might sound exaggerated for a dog harness.
-But if you're out twice a day, it adds up.
+That might sound exaggerated for a small strap on a dog.
+But if you're outside twice a day, it adds up.

 What to look for when choosing

-Don't just look at the size, but at the adjustable points of a harness.
-The more adaptable, the greater the chance that it will fit well even on an unusual body shape.
+Don't just look at size, but at the adjustable points of a harness.
+The more adjustable, the greater the chance it will fit well even on an unusual body shape.
 Small dogs can be stocky for their length, or slender.
-Always check the chest strap: it should sit above the breastbone, not on it.
+Always check the chest strap: it should lie above the breastbone, not on it.
 And always do the two-finger test: you should be able to slide two fingers between the harness and the skin, everywhere.

-Holy Moly will soon be launching a collection of harnesses for small dogs, designed with exactly these things in mind.
+In the Holy Moly collection, you will find harnesses for small dogs designed with exactly these things in mind.